An Insider’s Letter About Michael Jackson’s women. THE PRICE OF A MISSING ENQUIRER

 Well, this is all these people have to say about Michael.

-Not only do they focus on the five minutes of Scott Thorson’s lies about Jackson as the domineering factor in Michael’s biography, but they also suggest that the non-guilty outcome of the trial was a mere technical mistake, a sort of an error of Sneddon’s strategy that ‘killed’ the entire case.
+Not only do they focus on the five minutes of Scott Thorson’s lies about Jackson as the domineering factor in Michael’s biography, but they also suggest that the non-guilty verdict at the trial was merely a technical mistake, a sort of an error of Sneddon’s strategy that ‘killed’ the entire case.
 So it is the ‘strategy’ and the ‘weak case’ of Tom Sneddon that killed it, but not Michael’s innocence, you see?
-And these people even seem to disappointed that the case was eventually “killed”…

-So first they imply that there was nobody else in Michael’s life except Scott Thorson and this sends us to one group of the population which is interested in this kind of stories for putting Michael on their banner.
+And first they imply that there was nobody else in Michael’s life except Scott Thorson – which sends us to one group of people which is interested in this kind of stories for putting Michael on their banner.

-But then these people imply that Michael Jackson was not innocent in respect of children either, but despite this they still proclaim him to be one of the greatest idols of the world – and this very peculiar combination of thoughts sends us to another group of population which is even more specific than the first one in their perception of reality and way of living.
+But then these people imply that Michael Jackson was not innocent in respect of children either, but despite that they still proclaim him to be one of the greatest idols of the world – and this peculiar combination of thoughts sends us to another group of men who have a very specific perception of reality and way of living.

 What is perfectly clear is that none of these people want the truth about Jackson.
-All of them are snatching him for themselves and using him as a banner for their own goals.
+All of them want to snatch him for themselves and use him as a banner for their own goals.

 And when the truth contradicts their interests they fight the truth like no other.

-Poor Michael, they used you inside out while you were alive, and they wouldn’t leave you alone even after your death.
+Poor Michael, they used him inside out when he was alive, and they wouldn’t leave him alone even after his death.